Reference / Case Study

 Alert history and failure modes

-• recovered CO2 high alerts with ppm context
+• recovered high CO2 alerts with ppm context

-• recovered temperature high warnings with Celsius context
+• recovered high-temperature warnings with Celsius context

 • stale-sensor warnings when the freshness story degrades

-Combotto Monitor alert history showing CO2 high, temperature high, and environment sensor stale events
+Alert history showing CO2 high, temperature high, and environment sensor stale events

 Image description: The updated alert history shows that the same room-health path can surface CO2, temperature, and freshness events as explicit monitor evidence instead of leaving the operator to infer them from raw values.